-Ida Freund was the first woman to become a university chemistry lecturer in the UK and an active feminist and supporter of women’s suffrage
+Ida Freund was the first female chemistry lecturer at any UK university, an active feminist and supporter of women’s suffrage.

 An active feminist and supporter of women's suffrage, Ida played a leading role in the fight for women’s admission to the Chemical Society with Ida Smedley and Martha Whiteley.
-Sadly, Freund did not live to see the success: women were admitted to the Society in 1920, six years after her death.
+Sadly, Freund did not live to see the success; women were admitted to the Chemical Society in 1920, six years after her death.

 After a one year lectureship at the Cambridge Training College, she became a demonstrator at Newnham College.
-In 1890 she was promoted to Lecturer in Chemistry, a position she held until 1913.
+In 1890 she was promoted to lecturer in chemistry, a position she held until 1913.

 “A terror to first year students, with her sharp rebukes for thoughtless mistakes.
-One grew to love her as time went on…smiling, urging, scolding us along”.
+One grew to love her as time went on…smiling, urging, scolding us along.”

 Another student talked of Miss Freund's ‘power of encouraging the timid, showing them what they could achieve.’

 In 1907, the periodic table was the focus of the final exams and she called a study session, preparing a large periodic table with each element represented by a cupcake, with its name and atomic number in icing.
 The Royal Society Chemistry recently celebrated the launch of the Visual Elements Periodic Table in a very similar manner.